mobindaraie/Azure-Front-Door/readme.md

 # Azure Front Door Terraform Configuration
 This repository contains Terraform configuration files for setting up an Azure Front Door profile along with associated resources.

+### Notes about Azure Front Door

+This repository creates the following resources for Azure Front Door:

+1. Azure Front Door resources
+2. Azure WAF Policies and rules associated with the Front Door
+3. DNS zone and required resources for the custom domain creation for the endpoint.

 ## Getting Started